MarcinCichy/Snowflakes/README.md

 - **Snowflake Generation**: The script randomly generates snowflakes at the top of the screen.
 - **Snowflake Movement**: Snowflakes move downward at varying speeds and may slightly shift left or right.
 - **Screen Refreshing**: The screen is regularly cleared and redrawn to create a smooth animation effect.
+- **Custom Banner**: The snowflakes_banner.py script overlays a user-defined message within the snow animation, creating a festive banner effect.

 ## Notes
 - **Compatibility**: The script is optimized to run on Linux systems.
 Displaying Unicode characters on Windows may be problematic, even after setting the appropriate code page.
 - **Customization**: You can adjust SCREEN_WIDTH and SCREEN_HEIGHT to fit the size of your terminal.
 - **Unicode Characters**: The list of available snowflake characters is stored in the SHAPES variable.
 You can add or change characters according to your preferences.
+- **Custom Messages**: With snowflakes_banner.py, you can display personalized messages setup in code as TEXT.

 ## Windows Support (Optional)